Privacy and Security Alerts

 Watch for other signs of identity theft (see Preventing and Responding to Identity Theft for more information).

 Consider reporting the attack to the police, and file a report with the Federal Trade Commission (http://www.ftc.gov/).

 Used with permission and available at http://www.us-cert.gov/, the United States Computer Emergency Readiness Team, a service of the U.S. Department of Homeland Security.

 With the increase in fraudulent activities and e-mail scams, Montgomery Bank has taken another step to ensure your information is secure by providing a secure email service.

-Caution: Email is not a secure method of communication.
+Caution: Normal, unencrypted email should not be considered as a secure method of communication.
 We ask that you NOT include confidential information including account numbers, passwords, social security numbers, etc., in the emails you send to us.
-To discuss confidential information, please stop by any Montgomery Bank location or call us at 1-800-455-2275 between 8:00 a.m. to 5:00 p.m., Central Time.
+To discuss confidential information, please stop by any Montgomery Bank location or call us at 1-800-455-2275 Monday through Friday between 7:30 a.m. to 6:00 p.m. or Saturday 7:30 a.m. to noon (CT).
 The bank assumes no responsibility for interception of confidential information you send in an unsecured (unencrypted) email message.

 The security of your private information is very important to us.
 Montgomery Bank will never provide your confidential information to any source not affiliated with the bank.
 We will never ask you for your personal information through an email so be aware of the phishers who try to gain this information via email.

 The security of your personal and account information is important to us.